tpook92/HaploBlocker/README.md

 This is the github repository for your R-package HaploBlocker.
 A paper on HaploBlocker has been published in Genetics (https://www.genetics.org/content/212/4/1045)

-The newest release 1.5.2 is mostly adding an optional modus to identify non-overlapping blocks.
+The newest release 1.6.0 is mostly adding an optional modus to identify non-overlapping blocks.
 Outputs on defaults should be the same.
-The newest version of HaploBlocker is using RandomFieldsUtils 0.5.9 (This is more than what is available on CRAN!).
-1.4.X and below is using RandomFieldsUtils 0.5.3.
+The newest version of HaploBlocker is using RandomFieldsUtils 0.6.6 (This is more than what is available on CRAN!).
+1.5.X is using 0.5.9, 1.4.X and below is using RandomFieldsUtils 0.5.3.

 For further questions (torsten.pook@uni-goettingen.de)